ahmedlubis/ahmedlubis/README.md

 ## About Me

-I'm a **Data Practitioner and Economist** with over **9 years of experience** in KPI development, statistical analysis, and policy and budget planning.
+I'm a **Data Enthusiast and Economist** with over **9 years of experience** in KPI development, statistical analysis, and policy and budget planning.
 I specialize in transforming complex datasets into actionable insights that support data-driven decision-making, improve organizational performance, and drive strategic outcomes.

 My expertise includes **Python, R, SQL, Tableau, and Power BI**, with hands-on experience in data analysis, dashboard development, statistical modeling, and business intelligence.